 Despite a lack of empirical evidence, network theory has proposed a clear hypothesis for how genetic and phenotypic variation should affect the structure of food webs (Bolnick et al. 2011; Moya-Larano 2012).
 In particular, we expect that genetic variation will increase food web complexity, or the number of links per species (Figure 1).
 For example, many plant species exhibit genetic variation in resistance to multiple insect herbivores, in terms of both herbivore abundance and growth, resulting in different herbivore communities on each plant genotype (Whitham et al. 2012).
 If herbivore communities vary among plant genotypes, then more genetic variation within the plant population will result in a more complex plant-herbivore network (Crutsinger et al. 2006).
 Furthermore, if variation in herbivore abundance and growth determines a herbivore’s vulnerability to being attacked by particular parasitoids (Citation needed), we would expect that more genetic variation within the plant population would result in a more complex herbivore-parasitoid network.
 Consequently, genetic variation within a single plant species may directly and indirectly increase the complexity of the whole food web.
-Greater complexity may in turn affect food web dynamics, as more complex food webs are predicted to be more robust to species extinctions (MacArthur 1955, Dunne 2002).Increased complexity could happen through two different mechanisms.
-One of these mechanisms is a sampling effect (cite).
-For example, if certain genotypes, by virtue of their traits, directly and indirectly interact with more species compared to other genotypes, then communities with higher genetic variation are more likely to have the genotypes that interact with more species, resulting in increased food web complexity.
-The other mechanism is complimentarity (cite).
-In this scenario, genotypes vary in which species they directly and indirectly interact with; therefore, communities with higher genetic variation will also result in increased food web complexity.
-Regardless of the mechanism, increased complexity may in turn affect food web dynamics, as more complex food webs are predicted to be more robust to species extinctions (Dunne 2002).
+Greater complexity may in turn affect food web dynamics, as more complex food webs are predicted to be more robust to species extinctions (MacArthur 1955, Dunne 2002).

-In addition to altering food web complexity, we expect that genetic variation will alter the average strength of trophic interactions due to Jensen’s inequality.
-This phenomenon will occur whenever the strength of a trophic interaction depends nonlinearly on a species’ trait.
-For example, consider a tritrophic interaction where plant genotype determines the body size of the herbivore, but the predator preferentially attacks herbivores of an intermediate body size.
-Increasing plant genetic variation will increase variation in herbivore body size, resulting in weaker herbivore-predator interactions (on average).
-The distribution of strong and weak interactions in a food web has important consequences for its stability (McCann et al. 1998); however, it is currently unclear how genetic variation influences the strength of trophic interactions in real food webs.